fleetdm/fleet/handbook/ceo.md

 📬 **Send it!**

-### Connect on osquery and MacAdmins Slack
+### Connect with recently active community members

-Go through (live) 3 recent questions asked in [osquery](https://osquery.slack.com/archives/C01DXJL16D8) or [MacAdmins](https://macadmins.slack.com/archives/C19MR7EM9) Slack.
-Find the contributor on [LinkedIn](https://www.linkedin.com/search/results/all/?sid=54z).
+Read the three 3 most recent questions asked in [osquery](https://osquery.slack.com/archives/C01DXJL16D8) and [MacAdmins](https://macadmins.slack.com/archives/C19MR7EM9) Slack.
+Find each contributor on [LinkedIn](https://www.linkedin.com/search/results/all/?sid=54z).
-Send connect request (blank), Then jump into the conversation in Slack, based on what we learned from LinkedIn.
+Send connect request (blank).

-Goal: chum up the water.
-No one else is currently LinkedIn connecting with community Slack participants.
+Goal: No one else is currently LinkedIn connecting with community Slack participants.
+This puts a face to the project and welcomes them to Fleet.

 ### 💻 Sid : Mike
+TODO: rename to imperative mood (see rituals.yml)

 Every two weeks, our CEO Mike has a 1:1 meeting with Sid Sijbrandij.
 The CEO uses dedicated (blocked, recurring) time to prepare for this meeting earlier in the week.